Port Authority of New York and New Jersey: Facilities

 The Port Authority of New York and New Jersey manages and maintains infrastructure critical to the New York/New Jersey region's trade and transportation network—five of the region's airports, the New York/New Jersey seaport, the PATH rail transit system, six tunnels and bridges between New York and New Jersey, the Port Authority Bus Terminal and George Washington Bridge Bus Station in Manhattan and The World Trade Center site.
+Detailed statistics on facilities usage are available in their annual reports.

 Seaports

 The Port of New York and New Jersey is the largest port complex on the East Coast of North America.
 In 2021, Port Authority seaports handled the fourth largest amount of shipping among U.S. ports, measured in total tonnage.
 As of August 2022, the Port Authority led the country when considering only containers and not bulk materials such as petroleum and grain.

 The Port Authority operates the following seaports: